 Good food is the foundation of genuine happiness.
 While preparing for a hike, check on the food items you are bringing along, for long trails prefer highly nutritious food that will maintain your energy level by providing enough calories to walk for hours.
 Trail mix, protein bars, nuts, apple & peanut butter, dried fruits, potassium-rich bananas, and jerky are highly recommended to meet the needs of your body.

 Spending a prolonged span of time outside will expose you to harmful UV rays, protect yourself by applying a high-quality broad-spectrum sunscreen.
 Wear a bandana as it will protect you from sunburn, use it as a sweatband that will give you a trendy look too, and use it to tie your hair up when the weather gets hot as a firecracker.

 Too busy to move out to get a bandanna?
 4inbandana has solved this issue for you people, as they offer premium quality bandanas in different prints and colors in light and amazing stuff.
-Have a good time viewing beautiful scenery?
+Have a good time viewing the beautiful scenery.
 Keep your eyes pink by wearing sunglasses.

 Emergency and First Aid Kit